-- 29. The complainant complains about UNMIK's alleged failure to properly investigate the disappearance of her husband.
-In this regard, the Panel deems that she invokes a violation of the procedural limb of Article 2 of the European Convention on Human Rights (ECHR). - 30.
-She also complains about the mental pain and suffering allegedly caused to herself and her family by this situation.
-In this regard the Panel deems that the complainants rely on Article 3 of the ECHR.
+- 50. The complainants complain about UNMIK's alleged failure to properly investigate the abduction and disappearance of Mr Stanoje Ljušić.
+In this regard, the Panel deems that the complainants invoke a violation of the procedural limb of Article 2 of the European Convention on Human Rights (ECHR). - 51.
+The complainants also complain about the mental pain and suffering allegedly caused by this situation.
+In this regard, the Panel deems that the complainants rely on Article 3 of the ECHR.